ajith-shankar/BigData-Project-End-to-End/Hadoop_Setup.md

 # Hadoop Setup Instructions

-This guide outlines the steps to set up Apache Hadoop for the BigData Project: End-to-End.
+This guide outlines the steps to set up Apache Hadoop for the BigData Project: USA-Healthcare-Report.
 Hadoop is a fundamental component for distributed storage and processing, and the following instructions will help you configure it for seamless integration into your project.

 ## Prerequisites